-While you’ll probably hear from Alice, Mary, Matt and Meghan the most, there’s a whole team of people working on BCS70.
+While you’ll probably hear from Alice, Mary, Carole and Justine the most, there’s a whole team of people working on BCS70.
 Managing a study this big requires many different jobs – our team is made up of researchers, survey specialists, data managers, administrators and communications staff.

-Matt works with Lisa and Emily to put together the questions we ask you and the information we send you at each visit.
+Carole works with Erica and Matt to put together the questions we ask you and the information we send you at each visit.

-Mary works with Denise, George, Robert and Gearoid to make sure that your address and other contact information is secure and up to date, so we know how to get in touch with you.
-And Maggie and Joe take care of the information about your lives that you give us at each visit.
+Mary works with Denise, George and others in her team to make sure that your address and other contact information is secure and up to date, so we know how to get in touch with you.
+And Andrew takes care of the information about your lives that you give us at each visit.